Variational Preparation of the Sachdev-Ye-Kitaev Thermofield Double: Discussion

 \subsection{Simulating AdS/CFT}

 The role of the SYK model in simulating AdS/CFT was initially proposed in \cite{garcia-alvarez16_digit_quant_simul_minim_ads}.
+Towards an experimental realization of SYK simulation, a proposal using highly controllable ultracold gases was put forth in \cite{Danshita_2017}.
+For a review of such holographic quantum matter proposals, see \cite{franz2018mimicking}.
 Numerical evolution of the SYK model was also carried out using classical resources recently in an effort to study scrambling and chaos \cite{Kobrin20_Many_Body_Chaos_Sachd_Ye_Kitaev_Model}.

 With access to the TFD state, this gives a very interesting state to study time dynamics on a quantum computer.
 There, we would be interested in simulating time evolution using digital quantum gates.
 One promising avenue for digital Hamiltonian simulation is qubitization.
 This approach was taken for the SYK model in \cite{babbush18_quant_simul_sachd_ye_kitaev}.
 One could combine the evolution with this preparation method to carry out the traversable wormhole experiments.